Minz16/WIFI-GETTER/README.md

 If you are still suspicious about it, you can start the file on a empty folder and without executing it as admin.
 However the program is also fully useable without admin permission.
 But you could either copy the code, if you want to.

+## Make sure to read the disclaimers for every release

 ## Special Thanks

 Im thanking ┬úunL╦å for great help in programming the most.